Seeing Sound, Hearing Sight: Uncovering Modality Bias and Conflict of AI models in Sound Localization: Introduction

-To address this gap, we introduce a method that uses 3D simulation engines to generate stereo audio for images by combining standalone image and sound datasets.
+Inspired by neuroscience findings highlighting the role of inter-channel differences in spatial hearing~\citep{woods2017headphone}, we propose a method that leverages 3D simulation engines to generate stereo audio from images by integrating separate image and sound datasets.
 Unlike neuroscience approaches that require physically setting up microphones in real-world spaces, which is both time-consuming and costly, our simulation-based method offers a scalable and efficient alternative for producing spatialized audio paired with complex visual scenes.
-With this method, we contribute a large-scale AudioCOCO dataset, comprising 1,003,747 image-audio pairs with ground truth annotations.
+With this method, we contribute a large-scale AudioCOCO dataset, comprising 28,224 image-audio pairs with ground truth annotations.
 By simulating stereo audio that adheres to physical principles of sound propagation and spatial cues, AudioCOCO provides realistic and diverse audio-visual scenes.

-To further validate the utility of our dataset, we fine-tune a state-of-the-art (SOTA) AI model on stereo audio from our AudioCOCO dataset.
-The resulting model outperforms existing SOTA methods, which tend to be biased toward large, centered, or vocal objects~\citep{is3, cavp, refavs, avs}.
-Neuroscience research~\cite{francl2022deep} shows that humans exhibit greater precision in horizontal (left-right) sound localization than vertical (up-down).
-Remarkably, despite zero training on any human data, the resulting model demonstrates this human-like trend which is not observed in existing AI systems.
-The stereo audio used to train our model is generated using 3D simulation engines and captures the interaural distance characteristic of human ears.
-These findings suggest that strong audio-visual alignment between AI and human behavior stems from both the quality of sensory inputs and the physical structure of human sensory systems.
+Human sound localization relies on a cascade of acoustic transformations shaped by the ear, head, and torso.
+Direction-dependent spectral notches introduced by the pinna help resolve elevation and front–back ambiguities~\citep{van2019cortical, zilany2009phenomenological, mcwalter2019illusory}.
+These cues are formalized in the Head-Related Transfer Function (HRTF), which encodes interaural time (ITD) and level differences (ILD) alongside fine-grained spectral features.
+At the cochlea, sounds are further decomposed into frequency-selective channels that preserve ITD/ILD while transforming HRTF-induced modulations into neural representations.

+To model these biological mechanisms, we introduce EchoPin, a neuroscience-inspired model for SSL.
+EchoPin pre-processes stereo audio using Head-Related Transfer Function (HRTF)–based filtering and cochleagram representations derived from Equivalent Rectangular Bandwidth (ERB) filters.
+These designs capture the tonotopic organization and temporal dynamics of the auditory periphery~\citep{saddler2021deep, saddler2024models} more faithfully than conventional mel-spectrograms~\citep{shimada2025stereo, yu2025two, mu2024seld}.
+EchoPin then employs dual encoders to jointly process audio and visual inputs, trained with contrastive learning on our AudioCOCO dataset.
+Experimental results suggest that EchoPin outperforms existing models.
+Notably, without any human behavioral supervision, EchoPin reproduces a human-like horizontal localization bias~\citep{francl2022deep}, an emergent property that was not prominent in previous AI systems.
+We attribute this to EchoPin’s 3D stereo audio pipeline, which integrates interaural spacing, HRTF filtering, and ERB-based cochlear processing to jointly enhance sensory fidelity and multimodal alignment.
 We highlight our key contributions below: